Giza Venture Capital

 Venture Round in 2009

-Danen Technology Corporation is a Taiwan-based company specializing in the manufacture and sale of solar ingots and wafers for photovoltaic applications.
-Founded in 2007 and headquartered in Taoyuan, the company produces multi-crystalline solar wafers, ingots, and bricks, catering primarily to solar cell manufacturers.
-In addition to its core products, Danen offers customized manufacturing and processing services for silicon wafers.
-The company operates mainly in Taiwan and America, with the majority of its revenue generated from the Taiwanese market.
+Danen Technology Corporation is a Taiwan-based manufacturer specializing in the production and sale of solar ingots and wafers for photovoltaic applications.
+Founded in 2007 and headquartered in Taoyuan, the company offers multi-crystalline solar wafers, ingots, and bricks, alongside customized OEM services.
+Danen Technology primarily serves solar cell manufacturers and has operations in Taiwan and America, with most of its revenue generated from the Taiwanese market.
+The company is recognized for its expertise in silicon wafer manufacturing and processing, contributing significantly to the solar energy sector.

 Navotek Medical